soukron/errata2cv/README.md

 If you want a more complex handling of your Content Views there are other options to consider like [cvmanager](https://github.com/RedHatSatellite/katello-cvmanager) and/or [katello-publish-cv](https://github.com/RedHatSatellite/katello-publish-cvs) but that tools publish new Content View versions everytime, which may be overkill in some situations.

+Note: It only updates Content Views in _Library_ lifecycle environment.
+See **Examples** below for an example Content View organization.

 ## Features
 * Update Content Views using incremental versions.
 * Add erratas by filtering their type, severity and date.